PasanBhanu/lecture-hall-assistant-dashboard/README.md

 ### Repository Introduction

+This system is a web application developed using PHP, HTML, CSS and JS.
+This communicate with the database and perform control functions.

 #### API
 API used to commucate with the Arduino Devices via HTTP protocol.
 All the switches, sensors and controllers communicate with central system using the API.